nrwl/nx/docs/shared/modernize-cypress.md

 ### Testing Against Prod Build

-You can run your e2e test against a production build like this: `ng e2e my-app-e2e --prod`.
+You can run your e2e test against a production build like this: `nx e2e frontend-e2e --prod`.

 ## Configuration